Question Machines

 Knowledge panels draw on QA systems to provide definitive answers to questions asked by users.

-Digital assistants such as Alexa, Siri and Google Assistant all make use of QA systems to provide answers to questions posed by users.
+Chatbots and digital assistants, such as Alexa, Siri, ChatGPT and Google’s Gemini, all make use of QA systems to provide answers to questions posed by users.

-These assistants are embedded into products like smart speakers, mobile phones and smart watches.
+These assistants are embedded into products like smart speakers, mobile phones and smart watches or layered into your online experiences through browsers or social media.

 Instead of typing in a search query, users can ask questions by talking directly to the assistant.